Forthcoming, Pennsylvania Journal of Business Law

 Suggested Citation: Suggested Citation

-Schipani, Cindy A. and Milliken, Frances J. and Dworkin, Terry Morehead, The Impact of Employment Law and Practices on Society: The Significance of Worker Voice (February 2017).
-Forthcoming, Pennsylvania Journal of Business Law; Ross School of Business Paper No. 1353.
+Schipani, Cindy A. and Milliken, Frances J. and Dworkin, Terry Morehead, The Impact of Employment Law and Practices on Business and Society: The Significance of Worker Voice (October 2017).
+Forthcoming, Pennsylvania Journal of Business Law; Ross School of Business Paper Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2941557